- 2013-14 UALR Undergraduate Catalog for the Department

 The¬†architectural and construction engineering program combines courses in several engineering disciplines to prepare graduates to practice engineering within the architectural, engineering, and construction (AEC) industry.

-Basic courses in engineering science prepare students for the required passage of the Fundamentals of Engineering (FE) examination, the first step toward licensure as a Professional Engineer (PE).
-Construction management courses prepare students for the required passage of the Associate Constructor (AC) examination (Constructor Qualifying Examination–Level 1), the first step toward becoming a Certified Professional Constructor (CPC).
+Basic courses in engineering science prepare students for the required passage of the Fundamentals of Engineering (FE) examination, the first step toward licensure as an Engineer Intern (EI) or¬†Professional Engineer (PE).
+Construction engineering and management courses prepare students for the required passage of the¬†Construction Fundamentals¬†(CF) examination, the first step toward becoming an Associate Constructor (AC) or¬†Certified Professional Constructor (CPC).

 A minor is not required for the¬†architectural and construction engineering degree.